NIER-BIAN/Chatter/README.md

 # Chatter

-Chatter is a mobile chat app built with React Native.
+Chatter is a real-time, cross-platform mobile chat app.
 It is built to run on both iOS and Android devices.

 ## Features:

-- Messaging
+- Real-time messaging
 - Image Sharing (Uploaded from the user's gallery or taken with the device's camera)
 - Location Sharing
 - Offline access to (cached) messages

+## Technologies Used

+- React Native
+- GiftedChat
+- Firebase for backend storage
+- Expo as development platform
+- Android Studio Emulator for testing
+- AsyncStorage for caching

 ## Setup Instructions